trycourier/courier-ios/README.md

                 </a>
             </td>
             <td align="left">
                 Manages user credentials between app sessions.
-Required if you would like to use `CourierInbox` and `Push Notifications`.
+Required if you would like to use <code>CourierInbox</code> and <code>Push Notifications</code>.
             </td>
         </tr>
         <tr width="600px">